stravo1/typomagical-obsidian/README.md

 An Obsidian theme for typographic appreciators, with support for [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) by mgmeyers

-> Latest update 3.0.0
+> Latest update 3.2.0
-> Breaking change - Most font weights removed to comply with developer guidelines to be fully local.
+> Add Catppuccin theme

 -----